Fuvahmulah: Notable figures

-The former vice president of the Maldives, Dr. Mohamed Jameel Ahmed, is from Fuvahmulah and is the first vice president of the country from outside the capital Male.
+The former vice-president of the Maldives, Dr. Mohamed Jameel Ahmed, is from Fuvahmulah and is the first vice-president of the country from outside the capital Male.
 Former chief justice and the current president of the Islamic Fiqh Academy, Ustaz Mohamed Rasheed Ibrahim is also from Fuvahmulah.
 He also served as the president of the Supreme Council for Islamic Affairs.
 Dr.Mohamed Zahir Hussain, the current chancellor of the Maldives National University, founder of the daily newspaper Haveeru and former minister of education as well as Minister of Youth and Sports is also a native Fuvahmulah citizen.
 Among other notables from the island include the current Minister of Youth and Sports, Mr. Mohamed Maleeh Jamal, former minister of health, Dr. Ahmed Jamsheed Mohamed, former minister of Housing and urban development, Mr. Ibrahim Rafeeq, former governor of the Maldives Monetary Authority and chairman of the board of MMA, Dr. Fazeel Najeeb, former chairman of the Maldives Civil Service Commission, Mohamed Fahmy Hassan and former editor in chief of Haveeru Daily and Haveeru Online, Dr. Ali Rafeeq.

 Abdul Majeed Mahir, who served key positions in Nasir administration and father of former Minister of Defence, Ameen Faisal and former Maldivian High Commissioner to the United Kingdom of Great Britain and Northern Ireland, Dr. Farahanaz Faisal, is also from Fuvahmulah.
 He was born in Fuvahmulah, to Funaadu Ganduvaru Aisha Didi of Fuvahmulah and Velaanaagey Mohamed Didi (paternal grandfather of President Nasir) of Male, Maldives, who was in exile in Fuvahmulah.

 Moreover, the paternal grandmother of former president Mohamed Nasheed is also from Fuvahmulah.

 The Isdhoo dynasty which reigned the Maldives from 1692 to 1704 also has its roots in Fuvahmulah.
 The father of Sultan Ali VII, Shah Bandar Kilege, was from Fuvahmulah and he settled in Isdhoo of Haddhunmathi Atoll, thus resulting in the dynasty being named after Isdhoo.
 Sultan Ibrahim Muzhiruddin of Isdhoo dynasty was deposed and exiled to Fuvahmulah by his cousin Sultan Muhammad Imaduddin II of Dhiyamigili dynasty in 1704.
-His descendants still live in Fuvahmulah and the neighboring atolls of Addu and Huvadhu.
-Former President Maumoon Abdul Gayoom is among the descendants of Sultan Muzhiruddin through his son Mulaku Muhammad Manikfan and a lady from Fuvahmulah according to researchers.
+His descendants still live in Fuvahmulah and the neighbouring atolls of Addu and Huvadhu.
+Former president Maumoon Abdul Gayoom is among the descendants of Sultan Muzhiruddin through his son Mulaku Muhammad Manikfan and a lady from Fuvahmulah according to researchers.